MILKv2/lukittu/README.md

 Lukittu uses a pnpm workspace monorepo structure with the following packages:

-- `apps/next`: The Next.js frontend application
+- `apps/web`: The core Next.js application
+- `apps/bot`: Lukittu's Discord bot
 - `packages/prisma`: Shared Prisma schema and client

 To get started with the project locally, follow the steps below: